Samialsayadi/TextClassification/README.md

 >The other constants are the acronyms of standard linguistic similarity measures which are computed thanks to the connection to the Prolog version of the WordNet database.
 >This connection is automatically established by the cataloging.bpl program (and it does not require uploading an ontology).

-In order to reproduce the experiments, follow these steps:
+# In order to install the Bousi~Prolog system, follow these steps:
 <ol>
  <li>1) Go to the working directory: the one where is placed the cataloging.bpl program and a directory 'finalexperiments' containing the document collections and ontologies.